networkservicemesh/examples/scripts/vagrant/README.md

 skydive-analyzer   NodePort   10.110.210.212   <none>        8082:30039/TCP,8082:30039/UDP,12379:31614/TCP,12380:31014/TCP   3m25s
 ```

-The skydive API is listening to TCP/8082, which, in this example, is bound to TCP/30039
+The Skydive API is listening on TCP/8082, which, in this example, is bound to TCP/30039

 Now identify the IP to use: